h-albert-lee/llmstream/README.md

 LLMStream is a scalable and efficient REST API designed to handle load-balanced inference requests for large language models (LLMs) with OpenAI Compatible API.
 The system dynamically selects the optimal server based on real-time metrics or predefined strategies.

+## **Cautions**
+This is an experimental router for LLM.
+If you need a production-level router for LLM Service, please use [LiteLLM](https://github.com/BerriAI/litellm)

 ## **Features**

 - **Chat and Completions APIs** (OpenAI Compatible APIs only (ex. vllm serve)):